-- Move away from any potential source of strong magnetism and try taking a reading again - taking a reading again.
+- Move away from any potential source of strong magnetism and try - Nove away from any potential source of strong magnetism and try taking a reading again.
 If abnormal magnetism is detected again when you retry, it could mean that the watch itself has become magnetized.
 If this happens, continue to keep away from the source of strong magnetism, perform bidirectional calibration, and then try taking a reading again.
 For more information, refer to "To perform bidirectional calibration" (page E-47) and "Location" (page E-50).